Murzel/DynamicDNS/README.md

 This Pyhton-Code keep track of your public ip address.

-It will connect to your router through DynV2 Protocol.
+It will connect to your router through DynV2 protocol.
 After that, you see your new entries through the created txt file or by the webserver.

 In the browser just type the local ip address of the device running this script with the port (default port is 1337).